 Lens: Canon EF 100-400 mm,

 Would you like to be featured here?
 Tag @SeaOtterSavvy on your sea otter photos on Instagram, Facebook, or Twitter.
-We will provide honest, private feedback on photos in which we have been tagged, and we may recruit you to our Sea Otter Savvy Photographers team!
+We will provide honest, private feedback on photos in which we have been tagged, and we may recruit you to our team of Sea Otter Savvy Photographers!

 Top left: Savvy!
 Top right: Not savvy; all otters alert to the camera.
 Bottom left: Savvy and respecting the nap!
 Bottom right: Not savvy; alert and ready to flee the approaching photographer.Sea otters are a popular subject for photography and video.
 In the age of the internet, images depicting sea otters in both wild and captive settings are easy to find, like, and share.
 At Sea Otter Savvy we encourage enjoyment of the many wonderful images of sea otters, but with a healthy dose of awareness and scrutiny.